 4. Select test cases that cover integration testing.

-For example, change in the auth protocol may cause the login API to fail, fixing an error message could lead to failure in the reporting API.
+For example, a change in the auth protocol may cause the login API to fail, and fixing an error message could lead to failure in the reporting API.

 For example, to buy a product from an e-commerce website, first of all, a user needs to find the product from a particular category, select the product, add it to the cart, apply a coupon if available, select the payment method, supply contact/delivery details and proceed to pay.